AMBLESIDE MUSIC WEEK

-Ambleside is at the head of Windermere, in the heart of the Lake District and surrounded by England’s most spectacular scenery.
-Many notable figures have a connection with the town, including Wordsworth, Ruskin and Beatrix Potter.
+heart of the Lake District and is surrounded by England’s most spectacular scenery.
+Many notable literary figures have a connexion with the town, including Wordsworth, Ruskin and Beatrix Potter.
 There was a Roman fort here but the

-town flourished when the coming of the railways and the building of a ferry terminal opened it to tourism; the buildings are largely Victorian.
+town flourished when the coming of the railways and the building of a ferry terminal opened it to tourism, so the buildings are largely Victorian.
 The parish church, St Mary’s, was built in 1854 by George Gilbert Scott, architect

 of many London landmarks including the Foreign Office, the Albert Memorial, the Midland Grand Hotel at St Pancras station and King’s College chapel.
-The Ambleside Winter School will be held in the adjoining Parish
+The Ambleside Music Week will be held in the church and the adjoining Parish

-Centre, an award-winning new building in the local Lakeland slates, with breathtaking views of parkland and fells, car parking and excellent accessibility throughout.
+Centre, an award-winning new building in the local Lakeland slates, with breathtaking views of the surrounding parkland and fells.
+The address is Vicarage Road, Ambleside LA22 9DH.

-ACCOMMODATION AND TRAVEL
+ACCOMMODATION AND TRAVELwww.visitcumbria.com.

 The nearest railway station is four and a half miles away at Windermere, the end of the Lakes Line (which connects with the West Coast Main Line at Oxenholme), with a bus connection to the centre of Ambleside every 15 minutes.

 You arrange your own accommodation.
 Ambleside has a range of places to stay: bed and breakfast houses in the town or surrounding countryside, pubs, comfortable hotels and self-catering cottages.
 There is a comprehensive

 non-commercial directory on the Visit Cumbria web site at

 FEES AND ENROLMENTThe fee for the course is £560, payable in two parts: a deposit of £280 or the equivalent in euros on registration